DIY Nipple Cream for Breastfeeding

 • In the top portion, combine the ingredients listed above for the infused oil.

-• Heat over low heat for several hours until the oil takes on the scent of the herbs and changes color slightly.
+• Heat over low heat for 2-3 hours until the oil takes on the scent of the herbs and changes color slightly.

 Making the Nursing Balm

-• After the oil is infused and strained, add ¼ cup of the infused oil and the ¼ cup of cocoa butter to the top portion of a double boiler.
+• After the oil is infused and strained, add ¼ cup of the infused oil and ¼ cup of cocoa butter to the top portion of a double boiler or glass bowl.

-• Place water in the bottom portion of a double boiler so that the water does not touch the bottom of the top portion.
+• Place water in the bottom portion of the double boiler or pot.

 • Heat over low heat, stirring, just until the cocoa butter is melted.

-• Pour into a jar or tin to store.
+• Pour into a glass jar or tin and cool to room temperature.

 Notes

-This balm will be somewhat soft and not ever get completely firm.
+• This balm will be somewhat soft and not ever get completely firm.
 If you prefer a harder balm, add more cocoa butter.
-Alternately, the liquid oil could be used alone or in a higher ratio for a more smooth balm.
+Alternatively, the liquid oil could be used alone or in a higher ratio for a smoother balm.

 Ever used a nipple cream or lanolin?
 Did it work for you?